cybermansec/bug-bounty-journey/writeups/day-36-idor-chat-messaging-api.md

 - Chat system abuse

 ## Notes
 This issue was discovered during live security testing and reported through responsible disclosure channels.
-Resolution status is pending confirmation.
+Resolution status was confirmed to be a duplicate of a bounty awarded report.

 ## Tools Used
 - Burp Suite